koka-lang/koka/doc/spec/overview.kk.md

 }
 ```

-In this example, we declare a local function `encodeChar` which encodes a
+In this example, we declare a local function `encode-char` which encodes a
 single character `c`.
-The final statement `s.map(encodeChar)` applies the
+The final statement `s.map(encode-char)` applies the
-`encodeChar` function to each character in the in the string `s`, returning a
+`encode-char` function to each character in the in the string `s`, returning a
 new string where each character is Caesar encoded.
 The result of the final
 statement in a function is also the return value of that function, and you can
 generally leave out an explicit `return` keyword.